 This might mean setting aside a certain amount of time every day or week to pursue activities as a family.
 Have a board game night.
 Read a book together.
 Hold a family dance party or make a family craft.
 Consider making a family calendar to schedule special time together throughout the week or month to help you connect.
 Or simply make an effort to check in consistently with each other – such as sharing a "high and low" each day at dinnertime.

 4. Pursue a new hobby

-Challenge everyone to use their increased time at home productively.
+A new hobby is one way to fight burnout and COVID‑19 fatigue.
 Kids and parents alike could set goals to learn a new skill like learning to play an instrument, beginning scrapbooking, learning to knit or completing a 1,000-piece puzzle.
-A new hobby is also a way to fight boredom and COVID-19 fatigue.
+Think of activities that give you joy but you haven’t made time to pursue.
+Consider hobbies that can replace screen time or excess time spent scrolling social media.

 5. Incorporate healthy meal planning

 A healthy diet is important for everyone – especially for growing children.
 Use resources like MyPlate to build well-balanced family meals that include protein, grain and healthy fruits and vegetables.

 "Organizing your food pantry and refrigerator together is a great first step in a goal of healthier eating as a family," Olvera adds.
 See more tips for healthy eating at home.